 1. Tell me more about yourself!

-If they’re going through their work experience, does it align with their resume?
+If they’re going through their professional experience, does it align with their resume?
 If there are certain aspects of their resume that you have questions about, like a sizeable gap of time between jobs, this is a great question to uncover why.

 2. Why are you leaving your current position?